Kevin Carmody Open Golf Tournament to Benefit Fatherless Boys at Gonzaga

 Please make your plans today – call your buddies and get a foursome together.
 We also encourage you to take advantage of the program advertising and event sponsorship opportunities.

 After 30 years, the mission of the Carmody Open remains unchanged – an affordable day of golf with good fun, food, and fellowship among friends (old and new) to benefit fatherless boys at Gonzaga.
-If you have any questions, please call Byron T. Harper '84 at 202-336-7187.
+If you have any questions or would like to volunteer, please call Byron T. Harper '84 at 202-336-7187.